-The plot is actually ‘survive’, however small story is better than providing crises and new characters appear as time wears on, most of which are scripted and a few of which are reactive to the standing of your fellow survivors.
+The plot is actually ‘survive’, however small story is better than providing crises and new characters which can be considered as copy cat from Clash Royale by SuperCell appear as time wears on, most of which are scripted and a few of which are reactive to the standing of your fellow survivors.
 Simply because just about anyone can be contaminated, perma-killed or in certain cases sent away, the shape of your group has never been certain, so although the important structure is exactly the same from video game to game, the vignettes within it will vary.

 There’s a great deal going on, and the video game is remarkably unmerciful too, as befits its scenario.
 Dead State is definitely a well-observed apocalypse survival RPG, however it’s also annoying, both on a structural level and in how its combat functions.
 The former pertains to mill, and in fairness it is just thematically suitable that survivors of an infection-shattered world would need to scrape out a subsistence life, looking continuously for food and various other resources, however is this ‘fun’?
 We’re in comparable territory to This War Of Mine, also is mainly a scavenger hunt with the reason for accumulating and maintaining a safe-ish shelter.
 But that’s a note video game, utilizing the grim repeating its away tasks and parts-collection to market us on the concept that civilian life in wartime is hell.
 Can Dead State really make comparable claims about its fantastical theme?